samumantha/Aalto_OpenScience/Slides.md

 * Research plan /RDM - keep up to date
 * document each dataset
 * think about future storage
-* get PID for dataset and use it
+* get PID (DOI, immutable!) for dataset and use it
 * use services that support FAIR principles

 * clear file naming
-* version control (git LFS, git-annex, datalad)
+* version control (git LFS, git-annex, datalad) , v1,v2,.. or date in filename

 * code == documentation of process
 * document software environment